 - the reduction is evident comparing Standard Life Cycle with Innovative 2015 Life Cycle.
-This decrease shows the persistent efforts which Flainox is performing for pursuing the continuous reduction of environmental impacts of their machines: - globally the innovative process of 2015 (considering equal in terms of absolute values the other phases) generates a benefit compared to standard process.
-These benefits (calculated for the entire machine life cycles) vary from a reduction of 8% for Resource Depletion compared to standard until a reduction of over 70% for Water Footprint compared to standard.
+This decrease shows the persistent efforts which Flainox is performing for pursuing the continuous reduction of environmental impacts of their machines; - globally the innovative process of 2015 (considering equal in terms of absolute values the other phases) generates a benefit compared to standard process.
+These benefits (calculated for the entire machine life cycles) vary from a reduction of 8% for Resource Depletion compared to standard until a reduction of over 65% for Water Footprint compared to standard.
 The reductions are so due to technological implementations brought in terms of machine design and setting optimization which generate a reduction in terms of use of water, energies and chemicals; - the contribution of use phase, compared to other ones is evident and it overcomes the 90% in almost the indicators.
-The raw materials are responsible only for Ecotoxicity and Resource Depletion for over around the 30% of total value, and for Freshwater Eutrophication and Human Toxicity non canc.
-Effects for over around the 20% (the use of steel materials in manufacturing operations is the main responsible).
+Only for Ecotoxicity and Resource Depletion the raw materials are responsible for over around the 30% of total value (the use of steel materials in manufacturing operations is the main responsible).